AvoidJW Icon 512

 Cliffs of Moher Ireland

-This website’s mission is to reveal documents and publications considered “confidential” by religious leaders of Jehovah’s Witnesses, with the intent of promoting honesty, justice, and transparency – Matthew 24:45; Mark 4:22; 2 Thessalonians 2:3; 2 Peter 3:3.
+Our mission is to make public documents and publications considered “confidential” by the leadership of Jehovah’s Witnesses, with the intent of promoting truth, honesty, justice, accountability and transparency. – Matthew 24:45; Mark 4:22; 2 Thessalonians 2:3; 2 Peter 3:3.

 Jehovah's Witnesses: Shutting up the Kingdom of the heavens before men - Matthew 23:13